-The Assistant Demonstrators (who are selected from the students) make the dissections; and make daily demonstrations for the Life Class students, who are are admitted to the Dissecting Room, and who may then, if they desire, make drawings of the dissections.
+The Assistant Demonstrators (selected from the students) make the dissections; they also give daily demonstrations to the Life Class students, admitted to the Dissecting Room, who may then, if they desire, make drawings of the dissections.

 The period for dissection is included between the first of November and the first of the following April.
 No dissection shall be made in the Academy except those authorized by the Director, or the Professor of Anatomy.